alat-rights/alana-utilities/docs/README.md

 ⚠️ Warning: This library is in active early development!
 No guarantees are made for backward compatibility.
 The library is NOT production-ready.

+## Usage Instructions
+1. Import via `import alana` or, if you're brave, `from alana import *`.
+2. Make your Anthropic API key available as an environment variable. `os.environ["ANTHROPIC_API_KEY"] = "..."`

+The documentation for this project is hosted at [utils.alana.computer](https://utils.alana.computer).

-## Motivating Examples:
+## Motivating Examples
 (I tested these, and tried to make sure my code was idiomatic in all cases.
 Sorry if I messed up!
-Please report any issues to `h i ( a t ) [pip package name for this library] dot computer`.)
+Please report any issues to `h i ( a t ) [pip package name for this library] dot computer`).

-Continuing a list of messages using Anthropic API (adapted from [Anthropic API documentation](https://docs.anthropic.com/claude/reference/messages_post):
+Continuing a list of messages using Anthropic API (adapted from [Anthropic API documentation](https://docs.anthropic.com/claude/reference/messages_post)):
 ```
 import anthropic
 from anthropic.types import MessageParam